 We highly encourage you to use a computer for the registration process.
 In some cases, phones and tablets have limitations.

 To fully complete the medical forms you will need to have your child’s doctor, dentist, and medical information available.
 We recommend having this information on hand before starting.

 While completing the household information form we encourage you to provide the names of two guardians.
 There are some instances where having two guardians helps us address the needs of your child.

-Before your registration is marked as “complete” and your child’s enrollment is secured, you will need to have completed the Medical Form and provided a physician's report dated within the last twenty-four (24) months that includes all immunization dates.
+Before your registration is marked as “complete” and your child’s enrollment is secured, you will need to have completed the Medical Form and provided a physician's report dated within the last eighteen (18) months that includes all immunization dates.
 We understand that summer is several months away, but having your child’s medical history will assist our medical staff in supporting your child’s medical needs.